Jimmy2027/ghchain/README.md

 ```

 You would like to make the life of the reviewer easier by creating a pull request for each commit.
-Running `ghchain` will create a new branch for each commit and create a pull request for each of those branches:
+Running `ghchain process-commits` will create a new branch for each commit and create a pull request for each of those branches:

 ```
 git log main..mydev